-In yet another blow to the Fort Smith regional economy, 150 jobs will be leaving Van Buren with production being consolidated into an Allens canning operation in Siloam Springs.
+In yet another blow to the Fort Smith regional economy, 150 jobs will be leaving Van Buren with the production to be incorporated into an Allens canning operation in Siloam Springs.

 It is unclear how many jobs will be added in Siloam Springs as a result of the move.
 However, the move by Siloam Springs-based Allens will help a Northwest Arkansas economy that is one of the hottest in the country in terms of employment.